“Such a combination of enchanting, sensitive lyricism and hypnotizing forcefulness is a phenomenon encountered very rarely.”

 –Ury Eppstein, The Jerusalem Post

-Since his gold medal win at the Thirteenth Van Cliburn International Piano Competition in 2009, 28-year-old Chinese pianist Haochen Zhang has captivated audiences in the United States, Europe, and Asia with a unique combination of deep musical sensitivity, fearless imagination and spectacular virtuosity.
-In 2017, Haochen received the prestigious Avery Fisher Career Grant, which recognizes the potential for a major career in music.
+Since his gold medal win at the Thirteenth Van Cliburn International Piano Competition in 2009, Haochen Zhang has captivated audiences in the United States, Europe, and Asia with a unique combination of deep musical sensitivity, fearless imagination, and spectacular virtuosity.
+In 2017, Haochen received the prestigious Avery Fisher Career Grant, which recognizes talented musicians with the potential for a major career in music.

-Haochen is also an avid chamber musician, collaborating with colleagues such as the Shanghai String Quartet and Benjamin Beilman and is frequently invited by chamber music festivals in the United States including the Santa Fe Chamber Music Festival and La Jolla Summerfest.
+Haochen is an avid chamber musician, collaborating with colleagues such as the Dover, Shanghai, Tokyo, and Brentano Quartets.
+He is frequently invited by chamber music festivals in the United States including the Santa Fe Chamber Music Festival and La Jolla Summerfest.

 Haochen’s performances at the Cliburn Competition were released to critical acclaim by Harmonia Mundi in 2009.
-He is also featured in Peter Rosen’s award- winning documentary chronicling the 2009 Cliburn Competition, A Surprise in Texas.
+He is featured in Peter Rosen’s award- winning documentary chronicling the 2009 Cliburn Competition, A Surprise in Texas.

 Haochen is a graduate of the Curtis Institute of Music in Philadelphia where he studied under Gary Graffman.
-He previously trained at the Shanghai Conservatory of Music and the Shenzhen Arts School, where he was admitted in 2001 at the age of 11 to study with Professor Dan Zhaoyi.
+He has also been studying periodically with Andreas Haefliger in Vienna.
+He was previously trained at the Shanghai Conservatory of Music and the Shenzhen Arts School, where he was admitted in 2001 at the age of 11 to study with Professor Dan Zhaoyi.